Guidebooks often describe it as a stop-off between Hat Yai and Surat Thani - but what are the pickings like for a TEFLer?

 And what are the downsides?

 All farang seem to miss or complain about different things.
-Many crave western conveniences like Starbucks and Subway while others get frustrated at the lack of English spoken in town.
+Many crave a variety of foods like Mexican or Indian, while others get frustrated at the lack of English spoken in town.
 There really aren't too many downsides.

 Any local attractions?